Last Updated on July 29, 2023

 Hardtail mountain bikes don’t have any suspension at the back.
 These are common in less aggressive cross-country bikes.
 They’re also lighter and go faster on paved roads.

 Meanwhile, full-suspension bikes are your best bet if you prioritize comfort over anything else.
+Full-sus bikes have two suspension systems: one at the front (fork) and the other at the back (rear shock).
 Just remember that these are heavier and less maneuverable.

-Mountain bikes are capable wherever you ride them.
-They can traverse trails you think aren’t impassable.
+Mountain bikes can traverse trails you think aren’t impassable.
 They can even go through small streams if you have the skills.
-What more if you ride them on paved roads with very smooth surfaces?

 This means that you can do anything you like to it when road-riding.
 You can even jump off entire stairways on your mountain bike and land safely.
 Just make sure you have downhill skills and experience.